 Looking ahead, eClerx remains steadfast in advancing sustainability across all facets of our business.
 We are committed to further reducing our environmental footprint, enhancing social welfare, and advancing governance practices and business ethics.
-Our journey toward sustainability is ongoing, and we are dedicated to working 'Towards Sustainable Business' with a positive impact, maintaining transparency, accountability, and making meaningful contributions to environmental, social, and governance practices.
-We continue to align our ESG strategy on 10 out of the 17 Sustainable Development Goals defined by UNDP
+Our journey toward sustainability is ongoing, and we are dedicated to working 'Towards Sustainable Business' with a positive impact, maintaining accountability, transparency, meaningful contributions to environmental, social, and governance practices.